 Like other RPGs, MojiQuest is an amazing way to while away the hours, and your friends will enjoy looting and conquering with you.

 As the name suggests, FastThumbs is an interesting way to showcase your typing skills.
 Your skills are evaluated by typing away ten random phrases chosen from five different musical topics.
 Thereafter, you earn points for speed and receive retributions for the aptly named ‘FatThumbs Penalty’ typos.

 As a typing game, FastThumbs is right at home in iMessage and maybe a title you’d want to recommend to that previously mentioned slow-replier friend of yours.

-Whether you want to create a mosaic of four or forty pictures, Wit leaves the initiative to you, with all personalization smoothly executed through intuitive swiping gestures.
-The game offers a personal, exciting and complex puzzle experience for you and your friends to enjoy.
+Whether you want to create a mosaic of four or forty pictures, Wit leaves the initiative to you, smoothly executing all personalization through intuitive swiping gestures.
+The game offers a personal, exciting, complex puzzle experience for you and your friends.